matchai/spacefish/README.md

 ## Features
 * Prompt character turns red if the last command exits with non-zero code.
+* Execution time of the last command if it exceeds 5 seconds.
 * Current Git branch and rich repo status:
   * `?` — untracked changes;
   * `+` — uncommitted changes in the index;